apache/incubator-taverna-commandline/README.md

     mvn clean install

-This will build each module and run their tests.
+This will build each module and run its tests.

 Note that this repository relies on other [Apache Taverna modules](https://taverna.incubator.apache.org/code)